rafalp/Misago/dev-docs/plugins/hooks/get-category-threads-page-moderation-actions-hook.md

 #### `action: GetCategoryThreadsPageModerationActionsHookAction`

-A standard Misago function used to get available filters for a category's threads list.
+Misago function used to get available filters for a category's threads list.

 See the [action](#action) section for details.